 People have been cross-country skiing at Lake Tahoe since the mid-1850s.
 The incredible Snowshoe Thompson is one of the most notable people to ever ski in the Lake Tahoe region.
 For 20 years, Snowshoe Thompson transported mail across the Sierra Nevada Mountains.
-His 180-mile, 5-day round trip journeys extended from Genoa, NV, to Placerville, CA. Over 160 years later, cross-country skiing is still thriving at Lake Tahoe.
+His 180-mile, 5-day round trip journeys extended from Genoa, NV, to Placerville, CA.

 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!

 What I’m really trying to say is that you’ll find plenty of winter adventure while cross-country skiing in South Tahoe.
 However, you’ll need to be aware of your surroundings and limitations.
+Snow travel can be strenuous and dangerous no matter how “easy” it looks.

 Just an FYI … the only groomed areas in South Tahoe are:

-- Camp Richardson
+- Camp Richardson (groomed only when there’s enough snow)

-- Lake Tahoe Community College (LTCC)
+- Lake Tahoe Community College (groomed only when there’s enough snow)

 - Assess the risks, weigh their consequences, know your limits, and be conscious of your decisions before taking action.